kaushiksridhar17/ticket-resale/engine/bench/results.md

 ## The ticket drop, end to end

 This is the one that matters.
-It starts a real engine, signs in ten thousand separate accounts over HTTP, releases two thousand tickets, and has all ten thousand claim at the same moment.
+It starts a real engine, creates ten thousand separate accounts over HTTP, releases two thousand tickets, and has all ten thousand claim at the same moment.
 Every request is a genuine authenticated call through Fastify, the matching engine, and